Configuration

 Remote temp folder (remote)

 This is the temporary folder MAGS uses to place the magsC binary (if selected) and log files for running jobs before sending them back to the MAGS system.
-Depending on the SPECTRUM PROTECT client settings, these logs can grow up to several GB of size, so make sure that enough space is available on the underlying filesystem.
+Depending on the STORAGE PROTECT client settings, these logs can grow up to several GB of size, so make sure that enough space is available on the underlying filesystem.

 Note